Attribute Mapping

 - On the right section, you will be able to see the complete list of the attributes received from OAuth or OIDC Provider.

-Custom Attribute Mapping
+Advance Attribute Mapping

-The Custom Attribute Mapping allows you to map any additional user information received from the OAuth or OIDC Provider to the user profile attributes in Drupal.
+The Attribute Mapping allows you to map any additional user information received from the OAuth or OIDC Provider to the user profile attributes in Drupal.
 This feature helps you to sync any user information other than Username and Email when the user performs SSO.
 In order to configure the Custom Attribute Mapping, we need to create a few user fields first.

 Add User field in the Drupal site